pjflanagan/char-pinyin-juying/README.md

 To add a flashcard set follow these steps:

-1. Write a `set.csv` file with the phrases you want
+1. Write a `data/flashcards.csv` file with the phrases you want, you can omit english and pinyin
-2. Run `scripts/set-___.py` on your new set to generate flashcards
+2. Run `scripts/gen-flashcard.py "setName"` on your new set to update missing data and convert to traditional
-3. See your flashcards available on a page or run `print-flashcard.py` to generate printable flashcards
+3. Add a link to see your flashcards on web or run `print-flashcard.py "setName"` to generate printable flashcards

 ## Repository Setup

 This repo is made up of a few parts.
 - `data` - input/output data
-  - `flashcards` - csv's containing complete information
+  - `flashcards` - csv's containing flashcards
   - `maps`
-  - `sets` - csv's that get turned into flashcards
   - `source`
 - `page` - public pages, these are apps for typing and doing flashcards
 - `print` - printable pdfs of flashcards